-I'm Shirleen, registered nurse and my blog was made to help people, families and friends with personal (mindset) goals and mental wellness.
-This blog has important tools, tips and ideas to help people so they can live a better and happier life.
+I'm Shirleen, registered nurse and my blog was made to help people, families, friends and the community with mental health/wellness.
+This blog has important tools, tips and ideas to achieve goals and have better quality of life.

 Live a better life